She didn’t quit corporate life to build a tech empire. She quit to find peace.

 In a world where tech often distracts, Grace is proving it can also empower.

-More Than a Startup.
-A Legacy.
+More Than a Startup A Legacy

 Grace didn’t leave corporate life to build another company.

 She built a sanctuary where technology serves children, not the other way around.
+ACTIVBOT isn’t just an edtech innovation.

 It’s a second chance for kids who were quietly slipping through the cracks.